Emergency Dentist Chicago

-Dental emergencies are quite frightening and often painful.
-We recommend that if you experience a dental emergency you call our office immediately.
-We have time slots that we reserve for same day dental emergency appointments because we understand that the best chance for a tooth’s survival is immediate and appropriate treatment.
+We have time slots that we reserve for same-day dental emergency appointments because we understand that the best chance for a tooth’s survival is immediate and appropriate treatment.

-Whether you’ve injured your tooth through trauma, grinding, biting on a hard object, or any other means, we’re here to treat you same day.
-Don’t delay treatment of your dental emergency because the pain and injury almost always get worse.
-Also, postponing treatment will only make the injury worse and make the likelihood of being able to save the the tooth less likely.
+Whether you’ve injured your tooth through trauma, grinding, biting on a hard object, or any other means, we’re here to treat you the same day.
+Don’t delay your dental emergency treatment because the pain and injury almost always get worse.
+Also, postponing treatment will only make the damage worse and make the likelihood of being able to save the tooth less likely.

 Call our office immediately if you have a dental emergency.
-Let the front staff know it’s an emergency and they will do their best to schedule same day, or at the worst, next day.
+Let the front staff know it’s an emergency, and they will do their best to schedule the same day or, at the worst, the next day.

 We know that there is a wide selection of dentists in Chicago.
-We’re so confident you’ll love us, we offer free initial consultations and second opinions on treatment plans and dental procedures.
+We’re confident you’ll love us; we offer free initial consultations and second opinions on treatment plans and dental procedures.

 What do I do if I knocked out my tooth?

-If you’ve knocked out a tooth, it’s essential you see a dentist immediately.
-When a tooth exits the mouth, tissues, nerves, and blood vessels become damaged very quickly.
-In some intances your tooth can be saved if it can be inserted back into its socket within an hour.
-In the first hour, there is still a chance that the tissues can grow and heal enabling the tooth to re-intigrate into the mouth.
+You must see a dentist immediately if you’ve knocked out a tooth.
+When a tooth is knocked or falls out, tissues, nerves, and blood vessels become damaged very quickly.
+In some instances, your tooth can be saved if it can be inserted back into its socket within an hour.
+In the first hour, there is still a chance that the tissues can grow and heal, enabling the tooth to re-integrate into the mouth.

 If your tooth gets knocked out, here is what you should do: